jpsalado92/jpsalado92.github.io/_posts/2021-10-11-jekyll-setup.md

 ---
-title: "Setup a Jekyll powered site"
+title: "Setting up a Jekyll powered site"
 date: 2021-10-11 16:30:00 +0100
 last_modified_at: 2021-12-15 16:30:00 +0100
 excerpt: Enjoy a simple, responsive, and awesome personal site for free with Jekyll.